AngularJS VS NodeJS

 NodeJS and AngularJS are the two most highly admirable pieces of work placed forward in the community.
 While NodeJS provides greater scalability and robustness, the AngularJS brings user interactivity to the next level.
+Let’s look at a rundown of AngularJS VS NodeJS.

 Let’s first start with AngularJS.
 What is so amazing about the AngularJS framework?